List of Days of Our Lives characters introduced in the 2010s: Leo Stark

 However, Leo turns up alive and taunts Sonny and Will.
 He blackmails Sonny with the attempted murder into marrying him.
 After the wedding, Gabi Hernandez (Camila Banus) helps Will and Sonny to have some alone time and ties Leo to a bed.
 Upset about this, Leo then goes to the police and wants Sonny arrested for the attempted murder.
 He later drops the charges.
 Leo's mother turns out to be Diana Colville (Judith Chapman), who insists that John Black (Drake Hogestyn) is Leo's biological father.
 However, Diana is lying and Leo eventually leaves town, after nothing is keeping him in Salem anymore.

 He appeared in two specials in 2021.
 Days of Our Lives: Beyond Salem where he is caught between Will and Sonny during a jewel hunt and inadvertently saves people in the process, and later appeared as a fictionalized version of himself in Days of Our Lives: A Very Salem Christmas.

 In 2022, Leo returns to Salem with a new boyfriend who turns out to be Craig Wesley, Chloe Lane's father.
+When it's discovered he was conning him, despite developing real feelings for him, Craig broke it off with Leo and returned to New York.
+He continues scheming in Salem with Gwen Risczech, even working as a gossip columnist when she takes the Salem Spector from Jack and Jennifer, until he encounters Dimitri Von Leuschner, whom he encountered before in Beyond Salem.
+He figured out the crook was conning Gwen in order to receive an inheritance.
+However, the two make love after he comes clean to Leo that he's really gay.
+He offers Leo a share of the money in exchange for his silence, but the truth comes out and Gwen bashes the two for lying to her.
+He later helps Dimitri evade police custody after he attempted to kill Gabi and Stefan for trying to blackmail him.
+Encountering Nicole, she goes into labor and they help deliver her baby.
+The baby ends up with Sloan Peterson and Melinda Trask, who fake the baby's death so Sloan can adopt the baby for her and Eric, in exchange for Dimitri turning himself in for Leo's freedom.
+Leo attempts to tell Nicole the truth but is punched and rebuked by EJ.
+He decides instead to blackmail Sloan until she gives the child back to Nicole.